DanialHaseeb/krypton/README.md

 Scheme is an enum with values Caesar, Affine, Enigma has parse function which takes command line arguments and determines if the encryption/decryption/breaking algorithm we are applying is for the Affine, Caeser or Enigma scheme
 If anything other than these values or if no mode input given, we get error messages "scheme => Unknown scheme. 🤔" or "scheme => No encryption scheme provided. 🧐"

+Caesar.rs:
+uses std::error::Error
+Takes Mode and command line input arguments
+If the mode is analyse/break, then we use the run function of analyse struct else, we extract the key from the command line arguments into a key struct.
+This is a 'shift' value in the case of Caesar.
+We call encrypt struct's run function with this key argument, or decrypt struct's run function with this key argument depending on whether the mode is encrypt of decrypt.

 References:
 https://youtu.be/G2_Q9FoD-oQ